-The value of the modulus $n$ can be guessed from the above approximate value and then be verified by checking its coincidence with the values of its factors obtained in the forthcoming attack.
-Beside this, one can also recover it from the ciphertext of one chosen-plaintext or a known-plaintext of special class like binary image.
+The value of the modulus $n$ can be guessed from the above approximated value and then be verified by checking its coincidence with the values of its factors obtained in the forthcoming attack.
+Besides this, one can also recover it from the ciphertext of a chosen-plaintext or a known-plaintext of special format such as a binary image.
 If $\mathbf{P}=\{p_i\}_{i=1}^L\subset\{0, 1\}$, then one can assure $1\le S\le 2^k$ from Eq.~(\ref{equiv:encrypt}), where $S$ denotes the cardinality of $\mathbb{B}$, the set containing different numbers in the corresponding ciphertext.
 Add up each pair of the elements in $\mathbb{B}$ and put all the results into an array $\mathbb{\widehat{B}}$ of upper limit size $\binom{2^k}{2}=2^{k-1}(2^k-1)$.
 From Property~3, one can see that there is at most one element in $\mathbb{\widehat{B}}$ which is equal to 1.
-Referring to Property~2, one can assure that the element in $\mathbb{B}$ of highest frequency is $n+1$ since about $S/2-1$ elements in $\mathbb{\widehat{B}}$ are equal to $(n+1)\in (1, 2n-2]$ and others exist in a probability less than $(S/2-1)/\binom{S}{2}=\frac{S-2}{S(S-1)}$ much when $S$ approach $2^k$.
-So, the value of $n$ can be easily obtained with one of the above three methods.
+By Property~2, one can assure that the element in $\mathbb{B}$ possessing the highest frequency is $n+1$ since about $S/2-1$ elements in $\mathbb{\widehat{B}}$ are equal to $(n+1)\in (1, 2n-2]$.
+Other elements exist at a probability much lower than $(S/2-1)/\binom{S}{2}=\frac{S-2}{S(S-1)}$ when $S$ approaches $2^k$.
+Therefore, the value of $n$ can be easily found using one of the three methods described above.